olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 3.Update :
 - GET  <http://localhost:8080/rating/update/{id}> to get the form to fill to update the Rating which id is in parameter
-- GET  <http://localhost:8080/rating/update/{id}> to post the form filled to update the Rating which id is in parameter
+- POST <http://localhost:8080/rating/update/{id}> to post the form filled to update the Rating which id is in parameter

 4.Delete :
 - GET  <http://localhost:8080/rating/delete/{id}> to delete the Rating which id is in parameter